 HOPE was created to provide equal and diverse opportunities for all local high school, community college and university students.
 In a few short years, HOPE has been instrumental in increasing educational opportunities, leadership and professional development for greater than 250 students in our community.
 The program is designed to provide authentic clinical exposure, insight into research and evidence, opportunity to explore professional goals and expand leadership opportunities regardless of student background.
 Equipment, supplies and VCHCA training facilities are used to train students and expose them to new and innovative skills which we hope will inspire them to continue their higher education in healthcare, while building our future workforce.

 HOPE student programming includes Healthcare Career and Exploration opportunities provided by student participation in career training, career exploration, clinical practicums, projects, course credit, Capstone and /or research.
-HOPE programming includes high school students through college and university.
-Students in high school include Transitional Partnership Program (TPP), Medical Assistants (MA), Healthcare Seminar, Healthcare Explorers while University students complete coursework for credit, Capstone, Healthcare practicums, Quality Improvement Projects and Research including the long standing highly successful Summer Scholars program provided within the nationally recognized Family Medicine Residency located at the Ventura County Medical Center.
+HOPE programming is open to high school students through college and university.
+Students in high school include Transitional Partnership Program (TPP), Medical Assistants (MA), Healthcare Seminar, Healthcare Explorers while University students complete coursework for credit, Capstone, Healthcare practicums, Leadership practicums, Quality Improvement Projects and Research in collaboration with the long standing highly successful Summer Scholars program provided within the nationally recognized Family Medicine Residency located at the Ventura County Medical Center.

 Our goal is to inspire the next generation of healthcare leaders for Ventura County.